reaper699/lisk-docs/PrereqSetup.md

 The resulting output, should tell you if your machine is running on a supported operating system and architecture.

+If your architecture is not supported yet, you can try building your own packages using the [lisk-build](https://github.com/LiskHQ/lisk-build) automated package building tool.

 ## 2. Download and Install packages

 Follow these instructions to load required software to your system.